marintoro/Rainbow/README.md

 half of Atari games, the agent doesn't even reach 3% of the way from random to best human run ever! <br/><br/>
 We made a [video](https://youtu.be/oH6P3ksYLek) with agents previously claimed as above human-level but far from the world record.
-When you actually look them playing, they fail badly to understand the game, sometimes they just don't explore other levels than the initial one, sometimes they are stuck in a loop giving small amount of reward etc...
-A really nice example of this is the game *Riverraid*.
+By taking a closer look at the AI playing, we discovered that on most of Atari games DRL agents fail to understand the goal of the game.
+Sometimes they just don't explore other levels than the initial one, sometimes they are stuck in a loop giving small amount of reward etc...
+A compelling example of this is the game *Riverraid*.
 On this game, the agent must shoot everything and take fuel to survive: the agent die if there is a collision with an enemy or if out of fuel.
 But as shooting fuel actually gives point, the agent doesn't